garrandall/popular-music-data/tracks/tell-me-where-it-hurts-kathy-troccoli.md

 Oh, and if you'll let me stay
 I'll love all the hurt away

-Ooh, I can make it go away, baby
+Oh I can make it go away, baby

 Is it your heart
-Ooh, breaking all in pieces
+Oh breaking all in pieces
 Making you cry
 Making you feel blue
 Is there anything I can do